 Arguments are a part and parcel of every relationship, and no matter how healthy and fulfilling your relationship might be, there will be times when things won’t always be happy and positive.
 But arguments are not always a bad thing; how you and your partner are arguing with each other and what you are arguing about is the point.
 Moreover, there are some specific types of arguments that show you are with the right person, even when you don’t realize it at that time.

-Here Are 6 Types Of Arguments That Show You Are On The Right Track In Your Relationship
+6 Kinds Of Healthy Arguments That Show You Are With The Right Person

 2. Handling finances.

 Money can be a sensitive thing to talk about at times, but it’s a healthy thing when you and your partner do talk about it with each other.
 If you are looking for a hint of whether your relationship is on the right track or not, this can help you understand everything better.

 When you are in a healthy relationship, you will always try to understand how you and your partner handle money, and what your financial management plans are.
 As long as you are both on the same page, and both your plans complement each other, it’s a good thing.

 Talking about money and your finances is not a scary and negative thing; as long as both of you have a respectful, open-minded, and mature discussion about it, all will be well in paradise.
 In case of any issues, how you are handling them so that there are no problems between you two is what decides the fate of your relationship.

 3. Spending quality time together.

 Everybody’s definition of quality time is different, and the same goes for you and your partner too.
 Conflict about how much time you should spend with each other is one of the many types of arguments that couples end up having.
 If your relationship also witnesses this, then don’t worry, because this is a green flag.

 If your partner is telling you that they want you around more, and want to spend more with you, it’s a sign that they have genuine feelings for you, and they love having you around.
 Codependency might not be a good idea but quality time is.